GeiselSoftware/kgm/README.md

-# VRGS - Versatile and Robust Graph Supervision
+# VGM - Versatile Graph Management

-VRGS is set of UI and command line tools to help users to cope with complexities of graph database system design and usage.
+VGM is set of UI and command line tools to help users to cope with complexities of graph database system design and usage.
 It focuses on RDF-based graph databases and SHACL-driven approach.

 # python venv setup

-To use python utils and other code you better setup venv called `vrgs` using commands below:
+To use python utils and other code you better setup venv called `vgm` using commands below:

 ```
-python3 -m venv ~/venv/vrgs
+python3 -m venv ~/venv/vgm
-source ~/venv/vrgs/bin/activate
+source ~/venv/vgm/bin/activate
 pip install -r ./requirements.txt
 ```